Century City, Makati

 Century City is a 3.4 ha mixed-use development in Makati, Philippines being developed by Century Properties.
-Several of the Philippines' upscale and tallest buildings, namely The Gramercy Residences, The Milano Residences, The Knightsbridge Residences, and Trump Tower Manila are located here, as well as the 17000 m2 Century City Mall.
-Once completed, the Century City complex will comprise an office building for business process outsourcing and corporate companies, four luxury residential towers, a mixed-use building, a mall, and an IT Hospital.
+Several of the Philippines' upscale and tallest buildings are located here, as well as a 17000 m2 mall.

 The land the development sits on was the former site of International School Manila.
 It was purchased in 2006 by a consortium composed of Century Properties Inc. and Picar Holdings.
-Construction of the development began in 2007, and was completed in 2022.
+Construction of the development began in 2007.